What Is Protein Fasting? The Surprising Benefits of Protein Cycling

 - Protein fasting is an easy, flexible eating style that offers health benefits and can help support your overall wellness goals.

 - Also known as protein cycling, protein fasting involves limiting your protein intake to fewer than 15 grams, once per week.

 - Read on to learn all about the benefits of protein fasting, how it works and how to incorporate it into your own lifestyle.

-Bulletproof Protein Fasting is one of the most potent, but underutilized tools in the Bulletproof toolbox.
+Protein fasting is one of the most powerful, but underutilized tools in your toolkit for peak performance.

-By protein fasting once a week, you are essentially allowing your body a full day to use its digestive machinery to perform self-maintenance.
+By protein fasting once a week, you’re essentially allowing your body a full day to use its digestive machinery to perform self-maintenance.
 This process is called autophagy—or, literally translated, self-digestion.

 Protein fasting ramps up “cleanup mode” in your cells

 Essentially, autophagy is like a trash incinerator for your cells, and protein fasting turns up the heat.

 When you occasionally limit protein consumption, you force your cells to find every possible way to recycle proteins.
 In their search, they bind and excrete toxins that were lurking in your cell’s cytoplasm, the gel-like substance enclosed within the cell membrane.